Framstag/libosmscout/webpage/content/documentation/source.md

 For this `LD_LIBRARY_PATH` has to be extended.
 See the `setupAutoconf.sh` script in the top level directory for how to do it.

-Note that current Mac OS X versions doe not support additional library search paths via environment variables anymore.
-Location of the library hass to be set during compile. cmake and autoconf (and libtool) based do this correctly, the qmake build for OSMScout2 and Styleconfig currently does not.
+Note that current Mac OS X versions does not support additional library search paths via environment variables anymore.
+Location of the library has to be set during compile. cmake and autoconf (and libtool) based do this correctly, the qmake build for OSMScout2 and Styleconfig currently does not.